-The National Ocean and Atmospheric Administration (NOAA) predicted warm, wetter-than-average weather across much of the United States during the 2021-2022 winter season.
-Millions of Americans are currently feeling the effects of La Niña conditions—back for the second year in a row.
+The National Ocean and Atmospheric Administration (NOAA) predicted warm, wetter-than-average weather across much of the United States during the 2023-2024 winter season.
+After three consecutive La Niña seasons, millions of Americans are now starting to feel the effects of El Niño conditions, such as an extended Pacific jet stream and amplified storm track across the southern US.

-But with or without La Niña, communities around the United States are also being impacted by climate change this winter.
+But whether it's an El Niño or La Niña year, communities around the United States are also being impacted by climate change this winter.

-December 2021 was the warmest December on record for the country, with temperatures 6.7°F above average.
+December 2023 was the warmest December on record for the country, with temperatures 7.3 degrees F above average.
 While all seasons are experiencing climate change, winters are warming the fastest in 38 out of 49 states analyzed by Climate Central, an independent science news organization.
 February is the month that is experiencing the most extreme warming trend.

 If you’re not a fan of shoveling snow, you might like the sound of warmer winters at first.
 However, climate change means more than not having to bundle up when you go outside.
 It also brings new and drastic swings in weather patterns, and with that, impacts on human health.
 Some of these threats may not be as obvious as others.